laidlaw42/qgis_canvas_colour/README.md

-# Canvas Colour
+# Canvas Colour (QGIS plugin)

-## Description:
+## Description

-QGIS plugin that adds a pair of buttons to the toolbar allowing for easier switching between user-defined background canvas colours.
+Adds a pair of buttons to the toolbar allowing for easier switching between user-defined background canvas colours.
 Created using [Plugin Builder](https://plugins.qgis.org/plugins/pluginbuilder/).

-## Usage:
+## Usage

 1. Download a zip of this repo
 2. In QGIS, go to Plugins > Manage and Install Plugins... > Install from zip